Chairman: Cllr Mumby-Croft

 7. Any other items which the Chairman decides are urgent by reason of special circumstances which must be specified.

 PRESENT:- Councillor Mumby-Croft in the Chair.

-The panel met at the Church Square House, High Street, Scunthorpe.
+The panel met at the Civic Centre, Ashby Road, Scunthorpe.

-506 DECLARATIONS OF DISCLOSABLE PECUNIARY INTERESTS AND PERSONAL OR PERSONAL AND PREJUDICIAL INTERESTS AND DECLARATIONS OF WHIPPING ARRANGEMENTS (IF ANY) - There were no declarations of disclosable pecuniary interests, or personal or personal and prejudicial interests.
+497 DECLARATIONS OF DISCLOSABLE PECUNIARY INTERESTS AND PERSONAL OR PERSONAL AND PREJUDICIAL INTERESTS AND DECLARATIONS OF WHIPPING ARRANGEMENTS (IF ANY) - There were no declarations of disclosable pecuniary interests and personal or personal and prejudicial interests.

 No whip was declared.

-Resolved - (a) That Dr Peter Reading, Dr Kate Wood, Shaun Stacey and Angie Legge be thanked for their attendance and for providing answers to members' questions, and (b) that the situation be noted.
+Resolved - (a) That Jane Ellerton, Paul Hinchliffe, and Carol Staples be thanked for their attendance and for providing answers to members' questions and (b) that the situation be noted.

 501 ADDED ITEM - There was no added item for consideration at the meeting.